-Our first product, the i300 electric urban motorcycle, was designed from the ground up leveraging the advantages of electrification, and we believe the resulting new vehicle architecture provides an attractive value proposition by combining high-performance specifications typically associated with larger "step-over" motorcycles with the convenience of a "step-through" form factor more suitable for urban environments.
+Our first product, the i300 electric urban motorcycle, was designed from the ground up leveraging the advantages of electrification, and we believe the resulting new vehicle architecture provides a better value proposition by combining high-performance specifications with the convenience of a step-through form factor more suitable for urban environments.

 This design-led approach extends beyond the product itself.
-Zapp seeks to provide a premium experience throughout the entire customer journey.
-With our long-standing passion for P2W vehicles, extensive market analysis, deep understanding of the technologies behind electrification required to design a high-performance "EVP2W" vehicles, and focus on effective supply chain management, our aim is to establish a new:
+Zapp seeks to provide a premium experience throughout the entire customer journey, and further has secured the necessary elements for an asset-light and capital efficient business model.
+With our long-standing passion for P2W vehicles, extensive market analysis, deep understanding of the required technologies behind electrification to design a high-performance "EVP2W" vehicles, and focus on effective supply chain management, our aim is to establish a new:

-- category of product;
+- · category of product;

 - vehicle design and architecture;

 - level of vehicle performance and practicality;

 - customer purchase experience;

 - customer ownership experience; and

-- manufacturing model in the P2W sector that is asset-light and capital efficient.
+- manufacturing model in the P2W sector.

 We believe key company and product differentiators position Zapp to capture market share in a rapidly growing global P2W Market, which was approximately \$130 billion in 2022.
 In addition to underlying organic growth in the demand for P2Ws, growth in sales of EVP2Ws is expected to outpace that of ICEP2W.
-We believe many consumers in the P2W Market today are ready to transition to an EVP2W either by trading-up directly to a premium EVP2W from their current small capacity ICEP2W while retaining a high degree of maneuverability, or to downsize directly to an EVP2W from their large capacity ICEP2W without compromising many high-performance specifications.
+We believe many consumers in the P2W Market today are ready to transition to an EVP2W either by trading-up directly to a premium EVP2W from their current small capacity ICEP2W while retaining a high degree of maneuverability, or to downsize directly to an EVP2W from their large capacity ICEP2W while retaining many high-performance specifications.